dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_sapi_rest.rst

     SAPI_TOKEN = os.environ["SAPI_TOKEN"]   # https://git.dwavesys.local/projects/SAPI/repos/documentation/pull-requests/528/overview

-This chapter demonstrates using the RESTful Solver Application Programming Interface (SAPI) directly---without :std:doc:`Ocean software <oceandocs:index>` providing the client---with two simple examples: submitting a problem to a quantum processing unit (QPU) and to a quantum-classical hybrid solver.
+This chapter demonstrates using the RESTful Solver Application Programming Interface (SAPI) directly---without :ref:`Ocean software <index_ocean_sdk>` providing the client---with two simple examples: submitting a problem to a quantum processing unit (QPU) and to a quantum-classical hybrid solver.

 ..
 ATTENTION::
     The examples in this guide are pedagogical: errors are not handled, for example.
-For a production-code implementation, see Ocean software's :std:doc:`cloud client <oceandocs:docs_cloud/sdk_index>` package.
+For a production-code implementation, see Ocean software's :ref:`cloud client <index_cloud>` package.

 Import Python Packages Used in Examples
 ---------------------------------------